 The richest cache of food energy in the tropical forest hangs high in the trees – a pinata suspended out of the reach.
-These caches are filled with hundreds of white packets of candy.
-Those are the fruits of the labors of colonial insects.
-They have been grown from resources gathered from every corner of the realm.
+These caches are filled with hundreds of white packets of sweets.
+These are the fruits of the labors of an insect colony – grown from resources gathered from every corner of the realm.

 Those insects are paper wasps.
 They are like flying army ants – inspecting every crevasse high and low.
 They attack any bug, spider or worm they find – constantly bringing back provisions to their nest.
 The wasps forage through the flowers, harvesting pollen; they inspect the sap that oozes from tree bark for sweetness.
 Tireless hunters, they scavenge the carcasses of fallen animals, beached fish, dead frogs.
 They search out and collect everything they can find made of protein or containing sugar, live or dead.

 Their suspended larders were not hung there just for the taking.
 The wasp’s nests are protected by the insects that built them.
 The surfaces of these nurseries are in motion all day long – covered in venomous stings, crawling with wasps that shock anything that touches them.
 Those stings have wings.
 The wasps are on constant alert – ready to rise as a swarm and deliver their painful defense in mid air.

 The aggressive wasps have forced the sedentary creatures of the forest into hiding.
 They have taught all the other animals around them to jump at any surprise brush with any kind of insect.
 Passing monkeys or iguanas flinch just at the thought of an unbidden stinger alighting from above.
 Those denizens of the deep woods react to a buzzing over their head without thinking – an automatic, conditioned alarm response.
 They spin around searching wide-eyed until they have identify an innocent black and yellow beetle, or passing fly – then their panic subsides.